ggwozdz90/speech-to-text-api/README.md

-# Speach to Text API
+# Speech to Text API

 This project provides an API for transcribing text from uploaded audio/video files using the OpenAI Whisper model.
 Additionally, it offers text translation using Facebook/Meta's mBART and Seamless models.
 A key aspect of this project is memory optimization; models are loaded in separate processes and terminated after a configurable idle timeout to conserve RAM.
 The application can also be run in a Docker container.

 ## Features

-- **Speach-to-Text Model Integration**: Utilizes advanced speach-to-text models like OpenAI Whisper for transcription.
+- **Speech-to-Text Model Integration**: Utilizes advanced speech-to-text models like OpenAI Whisper for transcription.
 - **Translation Model Integration**: Translates detected text using translation models like Facebook/Meta's mBART and Seamless.
 - **Dockerized**: The application runs in a Docker container for easy deployment.
 - **FastAPI**: Exposes RESTful API endpoints for file uploads, text extraction, and subtitle generation.